Semiparametric Regression for Spatial Data via Deep Learning: Simulation Study

 \section{Simulation Study}

 In this section, we evaluate the finite sample performance of the proposed DNN estimator through a set of simulation studies.
 Two different simulation designs are considered, and for each design, we generate 100 independent data sets.
+In both settings, we use the same neural network architecture with length $L = 3$ and width $N = 30$.
+Additionally, to prevent overfitting and control the sparsity of the network, we applied dropout with a probability of 0.2.

 In the first design, the spatial domain of interest $\mathcal{S}$ is in $\bbR$.
 To be specific, we generate data from the following model

 and

 with the true mean function $f_0(\bm{x}(s_i))= \sum_{j=1}^5x_{j}(s_i)$.
 The small-scale spatial variation $e_1(\cdot)$ is a zero-mean stationary and isotropic Gaussian process with an exponential covariance function $\gamma({s_i,s_j}) = \exp(-|s_i - s_j|/\rho)$ and the range parameter $\rho=0.1, 0.5, 1$.
 The measurement error $e_2(\cdot)$ is standard normal distributed and independent of $e_1(\cdot)$.
 It is worth mentioning that the covariates are location dependent.